 Mount Holly real estate is some of the most expensive in Arkansas, although Mount Holly house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Mount Holly is generally considered to be a blue-collar town.
-50.00% of the Mount Holly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Mount Holly, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Mount Holly’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Holly is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Mount Holly who work in teaching (50.00%), farm management occupations (50.00%), and office and administrative support (0.00%).

 Another notable thing is that Mount Holly is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Mount Holly’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Mount Holly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mount Holly doesn't have a public transportation system that people use for their commute.

 Do you like to read, write and learn?
 If you move to Mount Holly, you'll likely find that many of your neighbors like to as well.
 Mount Holly is one of the more educated communities in America, with a full 50.00% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.